 An uncontested Texas divorce with children is more difficult, because the parents will need to work together in order to come to an agreement on all matters concerning the children.
 Here you will find information on and answers to commonly asked questions regarding child support, custody, and visitation agreements.
-For basic information applicable to all Texas divorces with or without children see our Divorce in Texas article.
+For basic information applicable to all Texas divorces with or without children see our What to Know Before You File for Divorce in Texas article.

 Yes.
 In Texas, parents have a legal duty to support their children.
 Even if parents agree to very little or no child support, the courts will usually reject this proposal.
 The reasoning is that the money belongs to the children, not to the parent caring for the children.